M4f3z/mrx969/README.md

 - 👋 Hi, I’m @Mihai
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in front end eveloper
-- 🌱 I’m currently learning node js
+- 🌱 I’m currently learning Reactjs
-- 💞️ I’m looking to collaborate on full stack aplications
+- 💞️ I’m looking to collaborate on UI , UX && JS / React
 - 📫 How to reach me @mafezgeek on twitter

 <!---